 Rosary Pea Physical Description

-Botanists categorize the Rosary Pea as a legume since this perennial plant develops in the form of a slender, climbing vine.
-It frequently twists its way around trees, hedges, and shrubs.
+Firstly, botanists categorize the Rosary Pea as a legume.
+This occurs because this perennial plant develops in the form of a slender, climbing vine.
+In addition, the species frequently twists its way around trees, hedges, and shrubs.

-Its leaves develop slenderly, and approximately 5 in (12.7 cm) long, and the thin branches are herbaceous in nature.
-The flowers stay small and may be either white, violet, or pink, and typically grow densely clustered.
+Secondly, its leaves develop as quite slender, and roughly 5 in (12.7 cm) long.
+Further, the thin branches develop as herbaceous in nature.
+The flowers remain small and show either white, violet, or pink, and typically grow densely clustered.

-The deadly seeds develop within pods roughly 2 in (5.1 cm) in length.
-Each pod contains 3-8 of them, and thankfully, the shell of each has relatively thick and hard covering.
+Thirdly, the deadly seeds of the fascinating plant develop within small pods.
+These average roughly 2 in (5.1 cm) in length.
+Each pod contains 3-8 of the seeds, and thankfully, the shell of each produces a relatively thick and hard covering.

-They appear in different color varieties, with the red color and a black spot being the most common.
-However, white, green, and black seeds occur as well.
+Finally, the seeds of the Rosary Pea themselves appear in different color varieties.
+However, the red color with a black spot remains the most common of the combinations.
+Nevertheless, white, green, and black seeds occur as well.